-Ham Radio Deluxe DM780 supports a pretty good selection of digital modes.
+Ham Radio Deluxe DM780 supports an excellent selection of digital modes.
 There are several popular digital modes that HRD DM780 does not support including FT8, JT65, and WSPR.
 To run these digital modes, additional non-HRD software is required.

 I have found WSJT-X easy to work with especially when combined with JTAlert.
 WSJT-X implements communication protocols or "modes" called FT4, FT8, JT4, JT9, JT65, QRA64, ISCAT, MSK144, and WSPR, as well as one called Echo for detecting and measuring your own radio signals reflected from the Moon.
 These modes were all designed for making reliable, confirmed QSOs under extreme weak-signal conditions.